WE_IA_AGENT_BUS

 • →Maturity levels of agentic AI in organizations

-• →Market state and current dynamics
+• →Market status and current dynamics

-• →Impacts on operational models, roles and governance
+• →Impacts on operational models, roles, and governance

 Topics covered